Anupama Gowda

 Anupama Gowda is an Indian actress who works in Kannada-language films and television shows.
+She is known for her work in Aa Karaala Ratri (2018) and Thrayambakam (2019).
+The latter won her the Karnataka State Film Award for Best Actress.

 Career

 Gowda started her career as a child artist with Lankesh Patrike in 2003.
 She made her television debut with the reality show Halli Duniya before playing one of the leads in Nagaari (2015), but the film was unnoticed at the box office.
+She starred in the soap opera Chi Sou Savitri before playing dual roles in the television series Akka.

 In late 2017, she came into the limelight after participating in the fifth season of Big Boss Kannada.
 She debuted as an anchor for the television show Kannada Kogile.
-She starred in the soap opera Chi Sou Savitri before playing dual roles in the television series Akka.
 In 2018, she starred in Aa Karaala Ratri with Karthik Jayaram and was acclaimed for her performance.
 She played a journalist in Thrayambakam (2019) starring Raghavendra Rajkumar and RJ Rohit.
 She hosted the Kannada-language awards for the 8th South Indian International Movie Awards with actor Vijay Raghavendra.
 She also worked as an anchor for Majaa Bharatha before leaving the show due to its interference with her film career.

+She also starred in the indie film The Fallen are connected directed by Urvi fame Pradeep Varma.

+She made her comeback to the television in the role of anchor in the reality show Raja Rani in 2021.
+She then went on to host many reality shows in the next few years.